Absara14/sales-revenue-api/README.md

 # Sales Data Analysis API

-This project provides a backend solution for loading, refreshing, and analyzing large historical sales data from CSV files.
-It exposes a RESTful API to trigger data refreshes and retrieve revenue analytics by product, category, and region.
+This project provides a backend solution for loading, refreshing, and analyzing large historical sales data from CSV files.It exposes a RESTful API to trigger data refreshes and retrieve revenue analytics by product, category, and region.

 ---